COMBAT-TB/tb_variant_filter/README.md

   --snv_only_filter     Mask out variants that are not SNVs
 ```

+*Note* that there are no filters by default.
+Each filter to be used needs to be explicitly mentioned.

 To export a region (from the list of possible region masks) in BED format, use the `tb_region_list_to_bed` command: